GreatApe42069/Doginals_Hash_Canvas_Creator/ReadMe.md

 C:\DoginalsHashCanvasCreator\super-canvas_generated_images\ape-neon-cutout.png_encoded.png

+# Contributing

+If you'd like to contribute or donate to our projects, please donate in Dogecoin.
+For contributors its as easy as opening issues, and creating pull requests

+***If You would like to support with Donations, Send all Dogecoin tothe following Contributors:***

+**"handle": "Great Ape"**

+**"at": "@Greatape42069E"**

+**"dogecoin_address": "DBpLvNcR1Zj8B6dKJp4n3XEAT4FmRxbnJb"**

 *For any issues or further assistance, feel free to open an issue on the repository.*

-# Happy hashing with The Node Runners Hash Canvas Creator!
+# Happy Hashing, Đecoding, and Encoding with The Node Runners Hash Canvas Creator!